omni-us/jsonargparse/DOCUMENTATION.rst

 ----------------------

 In some cases there are functions which return an instance of a class.
-To add this to a parser such that :py:meth:`.ArgumentParser.instantiate_classes` calls this function, the example above would change to:
+To add this to a parser such that :meth:`instantiate_classes
+<.ArgumentParser.instantiate_classes>` calls this function, the example above
+would change to:

 .. testsetup:: class_from_function